Allied Gardens, San Diego

 Allied Gardens is a residential neighborhood in the eastern Navajo community of San Diego, California.
 It neighbors San Carlos to the east, Del Cerro to the south, the College Area to the southeast and Grantville to the southwest.

 History

 Allied Gardens was developed by Louis L. Kelton and Walter Bollenbacher in 1955.
 They purchased the 1000 acre from the Waring estate.
 Their original business name was the Allied Contractors, hence the name.

 Facilities

 The Allied Gardens Recreation Center and Allied Gardens Pool are located on Greenbrier Avenue, next to Lewis Middle School.
 Further down the hill, just off Greenbrier on Estrella, are the community Little League fields.
 The area has a small business district located on Waring road between Orcutt and Zion, where it borders the community of Grantville.
 The abundance of parks and schools in the community has resulted in a very family-friendly reputation.

 Businesses

-Allied Gardens is primarily a family neighborhood, but does contain several businesses, service firms, and restaurants, as well as a fitness gym TruSelf Sporting Club and a new farmers market Certified Allied Gardens Sunday Market.
+Allied Gardens is primarily a family neighborhood, but does contain several businesses, service firms, and restaurants, as well as a fitness gym TruSelf Sporting Club.